5 Key Types of Global Risk

 Managing a World of Risk

-In our interconnected world, businesses rely on supply chains and labor forces spread across multiple continents while governments cooperate to contend with dangers like the COVID-19 pandemic and climate change.
-This is why it’s so crucial for risk management professionals to nurture a global, multi-faceted perspective as they analyze our most urgent challenges and promising opportunities.
+In our interconnected world, businesses rely on supply chains and labor forces spread across multiple continents, while governments must cooperate to address dangers like violent conflicts and climate change.
+This is why it’s crucial for risk management professionals to nurture a global, multi-faceted perspective as they analyze our most urgent challenges and promising opportunities.

 About the Master of Arts in Global Risk (online)